Union of Comoros

 GOVERNMENT AND POLITICAL CONDITIONS

 The Union of Comoros is ruled by former Army Col. President Azali Assoumani.
 The political situation in Comoros has been extremely fluid since the country's independence in 1975, subject to the volatility of coups and political insurrection.
-Colonel Azali seized power in a bloodless coup in April 1999, overthrowing Interim President Tadjiddine Ben Said Massounde, who himself had held the office since the death of democratically elected President Mohamed Taki Abdoulkarim in November 1998.
-In May 1999, Azali decreed a Constitution that gave him both executive and legislative powers.
-Bowing somewhat to international criticism, Azali appointed a civilian prime minister, Bainrifi Tarmidi, in December 1999; however, Azali retained the mantle of head of state and army commander.
-In December 2000, Azali named a new civilian Prime Minister, Hamada Madi, and formed a new civilian Cabinet.
-When Azali took power he also pledged to step down in 2000 and relinquish control to a democratically elected president.
-Instead, in 2001, Azali resigned from the military and ran as a civilian candidate for the national president.
-He was elected in flawed but fair elections.
+Colonel Azali seized power in a bloodless coup in April 1999, overthrowing interim President Tadjiddine Ben Said Massounde, who himself had held the office since the death of democratically elected President Mohamed Taki Abdoulkarim in November 1998.
+In May 1999, Azali decreed a constitution that gave him both executive and legislative powers.
+Bowing somewhat to international criticism, Azali appointed a civilian Prime Minister, Bainrifi Tarmidi, in December 1999; however, Azali retained the mantle of head of state and army commander.
+In December 2000, Azali named a new civilian Prime Minister, Hamada Madi, and formed a new civilian cabinet.
+When Azali took power he had pledged to step down in 2000 and relinquish control to a democratically elected president.
+Instead, in 2001, Azali resigned from the military and ran as a civilian candidate for the national presidency.
+He was elected in 2002 in flawed but fair elections.

 Principal Government Officials

 Minister of Foreign Affairs--Souef Mohamed El-Amine

 Representative to the United States and Ambassador to the United Nations--Mahmoud M. Aboud